evakristinat/tennis-booking/README.md

 ## tennis-booking
 https://github.com/LauriTaskinen/tennis-booking

 This project was my very first web app built from scratch.
-It is not pretty since I knew very little of web development back then but it functions pretty nice.
+It is not pretty since I knew very little of UI design back then but it functions pretty nice.
 Check it out!

 The app was built as a pairproject with Angular and it's used to book a tennis court.